Why study this course?

-London Met’s Assessment Only (AO) route to Qualified Teacher Status (QTS) provides you with a unique opportunity to gain a QTS qualification.
-It's designed for those who are working in a school as an unqualified teacher.
-Successfully pass both assessment phases and you'll be recommended to the Teaching Regulation Agency (TRA) for QTS accreditation.
+London Met’s Assessment Only route to QTS (Qualified Teacher Status) provides you with a unique opportunity to gain a QTS qualification.
+It's designed for those who are already working in a school as an unqualified teacher.
+Successfully pass this 12-week programme and you'll be recommended for QTS accreditation.